Armaan-Nagra/Echo-360-extension/README.md

 # Fetch360

 **Fetch360** is a Chrome extension designed for University of Warwick students, enabling them to easily download any lecture from Echo360.
-Simplify accessing your lecture materials with just a click!

 ## Demo